solarwinds/swo-client-go/README.md

 1. Clone the repository
 1. Enter the repository directory
-1. Build the provider using the Go `install` command:
+1. Build the client using the Go `install` command:

 ```shell
 go install